Penalty (Mormonism): Depictions and discussion

 Numerous individuals and works have referenced the temple penalties and their manner of execution.
 The 2022 Hulu series Under the Banner of Heaven (set in the 1980s) depicted the throat-slicing gesture of the pre-1990 LDS endowment ceremony.
 Author and former Brigham Young University professor Brian Evenson wrote a depiction of the penalties in a novel, and stated "any book that spoke in any detail about the relationship of Mormon culture to violence needed to acknowledge the connection of the temple ceremony to violence."
-The autobiography Secret Ceremonies by the American journalist Deborah Laake discussed the temple penalties.
+In her autobiographical Secret Ceremonies, the American journalist Deborah Laake discusses the temple penalties.

 Writer J. Aaron Sanders stated that the temple penalties were a form of blood atonement.
 Author Peter Levenda linked Smith's introduction of the Masonic blood oaths into the temple endowment as a step towards later threats of blood atonement for other perceived crimes in Utah territory.
-Historian Wallace Stegner wrote “It would be bad history to pretend that there were no holy murders in Utah and ... no mysterious disappearances of apostates".
-Another historian Juanita Brooks stated that violent enforcement of religious oaths was a "literal and terrible reality" advocated by Brigham Young "without compromise".
+Wallace Stegner wrote “It would be bad history to pretend that there were no holy murders in Utah and ... no mysterious disappearances of apostates".
+Historian Juanita Brooks stated that violent enforcement of religious oaths was a "literal and terrible reality" advocated by Brigham Young "without compromise".

-One example cited by historians is in March 1857 when an elderly church member of high standing William R. Parrish decided to leave Utah with his family when he "grew cold in the faith", but had his throat slit near his Springville, Utah home.
+In March 1857, church elder William R. Parrish decided to leave Utah with his family when he "grew cold in the faith" and had his throat slit near his Springville, Utah home.